robinmalburn/sublime-tabfilter/README.md

 By default, Tab Filter only focuses the tab if it gets selected.
 To always focus/preview the currently highlighted entry, set `preview_tab` to `true`.
 Note that this currently only works with a single group layout (no splitted window).

+##### Group Caption

+By default, Tab Filter only shows information about the filename being worked on, and optionally some meta information available via Path and Captions mentioned above.
+With this feature, for users who make heavy use of multi-pane layouts, you can now include an indicator of what group a tab belongs to, meaning you can easily see which pane a tab belongs in and differentiate between similarly named files open across different panes.
+Two settings control this feature, set `show_group_caption` to `true` to enable the feature and use `group_caption` to control the caption itself - it defaults to `Group:` so that the caption would appear as `Group: 0`, `Group: 1`, etc, but will accept any string.  **Note:** Even if enabled, the feature will only display if there is more than one group, otherwise it's a fairly pointless caption to distract from the relevant information, since every group would be `Group: 0` anyhow.

 ## License